Anikalp1/Sorting_Visualizer/README.md

 # Sorting Visualizer

 Sorting Visualizer is a web application that helps users visualize and understand various sorting algorithms.
 It represents the following sorting algorithms: Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, and Heap Sort.
-The visualizer provides an interactive and educational experience to see how different algorithms sort an array of numbers.
+The visualizer provides an interactive and educational experience to see how different algorithms sort an array.

 ## Table and Contents